 Use Diatomaceous Earth

 How do you use Diatomaceous earth to control earwigs?
 Spread Diatomaceous earth where the earwigs are apt to crawl.
 You can make the application in late spring every two weeks.
 This treats the soil around the fences, around trees, along walks and around the foundation of your house.

 Make an afternoon hideaway by cutting one panel of an empty milk carton and clean it thoroughly with warm water and soap.
 Wad some newspaper or tissue and stuff it loosely into the carton.

 Use water to dampen the material and set the trap near the area mostly affected.
 Keep the trap under a shade in the morning.

 Earwigs will find their way into the wet newspaper to get away from the afternoon heat.
 Empty this trap in a bucket of soapy water before dusk before earwigs eat and feed at dusk.

 Remove objects that the pest seeks out for hiding places.
-The hiding places may include stacks of wood, grass clipping, a pile of weeds, mulch, and debris.
+The hiding places may include wood piles, grass clipping, leaf litter, a pile of weeds, mulch, and debris.

 Water Your Lawn And Garden When It Is Necessary

 The Earwigs loves overly damp conditions with an abundance of shade.
 Watering the lawn and plants when the soil feels dry to the touch removes the damp conditions keeping the pests away.
 Also, pruning will improve airflows in the garden reducing the damp areas.